lytranp/lytranp.github.io/_posts/others/2020-11-13-web-programming.md

 ## 1. Deconstruct the Web

-**Situation**: Website loads the browser, you can read, view or listen to the content.
+Website loads the browser, you can read, view or listen to the content.
 What really happens?

 a.
 Address bar:
-- Filled with a URL
++ Filled with a URL
-- A locator following a universal standard that points a specific resource on the web and that resource is the document you are trying to access.
+* A locator following a universal standard that points a specific resource on the web and that resource is the document you are trying to access.
 Besides, that resource is a server connected to the internet and its IP address is mapped to the domain you used in a DNS

 b.
 Process